blukatdevelopment/FPS_Framework/Planning/README.md

 - Menus use default skin.
 - Actors lack humanoid models with animations.
 - Lack of item variety.
 (Currently no apparel, aid, or misc)
-- Main menu needs a refactor like crazy.
-- Menu system might benefit from some inheritance.

 # Completed Milestones